Heating field guide

 How to think about repair versus replacement

-Most homeowners do not need an exact answer before the service visit.
-What helps is knowing whether the current problem feels isolated or whether it belongs to a larger pattern of winter unreliability, rising cost, and repeated inconvenience.
+Most homeowners do not need a final answer before the service visit.
+What helps is knowing whether the current problem feels isolated or whether it is part of a pattern of winter unreliability, rising cost, and repeated inconvenience.

 Repair is easier to justify when